clicon/clixon-docs/restconf.rst

 An example curl call could be::

-    curl -X GET -H 'Accept: text/html' http://localhost/data/index.html
+    curl -X GET -H 'Accept: text/html' http://localhost/data/

-Provided there is a valid html file at ``/var/www/data/index.hmtl``.
+The call will retrieve the file at ``/var/www/data/index.hmtl``.

 Features and limitation
 -----------------------

 The http server is very limited in functionality:

-  * No dynamic (backend scripts) supported, only static pages loaded from files.
+  * No dynamic pages, ie backend scripts, only static pages are supported.
-  * Operations limited to GET, HEAD, and OPTIONS
+  * Operations are limited to GET, HEAD, and OPTIONS
   * Query parameters are not supported
   * Indata is not supported
   * Supported media is: html, css, js, fonts, and some images.
-ALll other media is `octet-stream`
+All other content is default `octet-stream`

-All features of the native restconf implementation are available for the http-data as well.
+All applicable features of the native restconf implementation are available for the http-data as well.
 This includes http/1 and http/2 and TLS using openssl.

 There is support for URI path internal redirect to a file called `index.html`.
 This can be changed by compile-time option ``HTTP_DATA_INTERNAL_REDIRECT``.